TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

 git commit
 ```

+ I then used GitHub desktop to publish the project to [TheCandidStartup/react-virtual-scroll-grid](https://github.com/TheCandidStartup/react-virtual-scroll-grid).

 Now time to make some changes and see how well the HMR works.
 As instructed, I made some simple changes to `src/App.tsx` using Visual Studio Code.
 The running web app updated *instantly*.
 I couldn't perceive any lag at all.
+Chrome developer tools confirmed that only `App.tsx` was reloaded, which took 10ms.
 Same experience when editing `src/App.css`.

-I'm using to the editing experience with my Jekyll blog where updates are sub-second but with a noticeable lag.
+I'm used to the editing experience with my Jekyll blog, where updates are sub-second but with a noticeable lag.
 Vite is impressively fast.
 Admittedly, for a trivial example.

 ## Building for Production